I have to digress a bit.

 With The Hermit being active and major karma paid certain cycles of repetition are eliminated and we move forward past the Wheel of Fortune.

-A new process begins with the arcanum Strength indicating conscious spiritual work with the focus on fully paying off all karma and restoring the natural Peace of Spirit or Natural State (The World).
+A new process begins with the card Strength indicating conscious spiritual work with the focus on fully paying off all karma and restoring the natural Peace of Spirit or Natural State (The World).
 This is referred to as Sadhana in Eastern philosophies or simply “spiritual work”.

 Once the process of conscious spiritual work is advanced enough a new insight arises.
 A revelation about our True Nature.
-That insight is represented by the Arcanum The Hangedman.
+That insight is represented by the card The Hangedman.
 The reason the “Hangendman experience” occurs after Strength is simple: the psyche must be strong and stable for such a revelation which, by its nature, destroys the foundation of the image of ourselves.
 Without strength one might go mad at the Glimpse of Reality, or simply react to it in a frivolous manner.

 Up to Strength the spiritual path was focussed on personal mastery and personal acquisition.
 Whether we call that focus “becoming conscious”, “enlightenment”, “awakening”, “peace” or “god”, makes no difference.
 Up to Strength, the prize we seek is for “me”.